Date August 2018

-Housing starts trending up: Domestic housing starts are noteworthy when monitoring the health of the construction industry and the demand for dimensional lumber.
-For May 2016, privately owned housing starts in the U.S. were at a seasonally adjusted annual rate of 1,164,000 units.
-This represents a 9.5 percent increase over the May 2015 rate.
-Home size and alternative building materials such as steel studs could overstate the implied demand indicated by the U.S. Census Bureau and the Department of Housing and Urban Development official housing start numbers, but the numbers are still seen as favorable.
+Housing starts mixed: Domestic housing starts are noteworthy when monitoring the health of the construction industry and the demand for dimensional lumber.
+For May 2018, new, privately-owned housing starts in the U.S. were at a seasonally adjusted annual rate of 1,337,000 units.
+This represented a 19.2 percent increase over the May 2017 rate.
+However, starts for June 2018 took a dive, coming in 12.3 lower than May, and 4.2 percent lower than June 2017.
+Despite the decline for June, on a year-to-date basis, starts are up 7.4 percent for 2018, indicating continuing strength in the housing market.
+Home size and alternative building materials such as steel studs could overstate the implied demand created by the U.S. Census Bureau and the Department of Housing and Urban Development official housing start numbers, but the numbers are still seen as favorable.

 Green lumber may have lower recoveries: Special consideration should be given to “green” and undressed kiln-dried lumber.
 Cut-to-length and/or tree length logs are optimized to yield the longest length possible of specific dimensions (e.g., 2x4, 2x6, 2x8, etc.) The cut lumber exits the sawing operations green and will require drying to reduce moisture content.
 Once dried, the lumber is usually dressed and graded.
 Sold “as is, where is,” the market for green lumber is generally limited to other operations with kiln and dressing capabilities.
 Undressed kiln dried lumber would also have limited marketability and would likely be sold to buyers with dressing capabilities.
 If the subject inventory is located in a region with several local mills, the demand for green and/or undressed lumber would be greater than a remote mill.
 Also, if regional mill activity is declining, the local “appetitive” for green and/or undressed kiln dried lumber may be depressed.
 Again, freight logistics and cost will impact the price potential buyers are willing to pay for this inventory.